sqlitecloud/sdk/JS/README.md

 ## Supported platforms

 * Web
-  * We test against Chrome, Firefox and Safari.
+  * We test against Chrome, Firefox and Safari
   * Works in web pages